jfxueX/Go/tutorials/assembly/calling-rust-from-go/README.md

 [45]: https://linux.die.net/man/1/ld

-We can build a `.o` containing a given symbol and all the symbols it references with `ld -r --gc- sections -u $SYMBOL`. `-r` makes the object reusable for a later link, and `-u` marks a symbol as needed, or everything would end up garbage collected. `$SYMBOL` is `scalar_base_mult` in our case.
+We can build a `.o` containing a given symbol and all the symbols it references with `ld -r --gc-sections -u $SYMBOL`. `-r` makes the object reusable for a later link, and `-u` marks a symbol as needed, or everything would end up garbage collected. `$SYMBOL` is `scalar_base_mult` in our case.

 Why wasn't this a problem on macOS?
 It would have been if we linked manually, but the macOS compiler